A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: An efficient numerical implementation

 \subsection{S5: Eigenbasis refinement}

 After running steps S3 and S4 of \cref{alg_main_computation}, we obtain an initial factor matrix $V = $.
-A consequence of \cref{thm_main} is that each $\VS{V}_i := \mathrm{span}(V_i)$ is a \emph{$\tensor{K}$-invariant subspace} \cite[Definition 1.3.16]{HJ2013} of all the matrices in $\kappa_\tensor{A}$, i.e., \( \mathrm{span}( K_j V_i ) = \VS{V}_i, \) for all $j=1,\dots,q$.
+A consequence of \cref{thm_main} is that each $\VS{V}_i := \mathrm{span}(V_i)$ is a \emph{$\tensor{K}$-invariant subspace} \citep[Definition 1.3.16]{HJ2013} of all the matrices in $\kappa_\tensor{A}$, i.e., \( \mathrm{span}( K_j V_i ) = \VS{V}_i, \) for all $j=1,\dots,q$.
 Mathematically, \cref{lem_evd} ensures that $\VS{V}_i$ can be extracted from an EVD of one generic element $K$ in $\kappa_\tensor{A}$.
-Numerically, however, the accuracy of extracting an invariant subspace of $K$ is limited by Sun's condition number \cite[Section 4.2]{Sun1991}, which depends nontrivially on the separation gap between the invariant subspaces $\VS{V}_i$ and $\oplus_{j\ne i} \VS{V}_j$.
+Numerically, however, the accuracy of extracting an invariant subspace of $K$ is limited by Sun's condition number \citep[Section 4.2]{Sun1991}, which depends nontrivially on the separation gap between the invariant subspaces $\VS{V}_i$ and $\oplus_{j\ne i} \VS{V}_j$.
 The condition number of computing a $\tensor{K}$-invariant subspace is, a priori, different from Sun's condition number for computing the corresponding invariant subspace of $K$.

-In light of the numerical (in)stability results in \cite{BBV2019,BNV2023} and the numerical experiments in \cref{sec_sub_impact_refinement}, I propose to improve the estimates of each invariant subspace $\VS{V}_i$ independently by the \emph{$\tensor{K}$-subspace iteration} method from \cite[Algorithm 2]{SS2024}; it is recalled in \cref{alg_fixed_point_improv}.
-It can be viewed as an iterated version of \cite[Algorithm 1]{AACCPV2021} and as a natural extension of classic subspace iteration \cite{Saad2011}.
+In light of the numerical (in)stability results in \citep{BBV2019,BNV2023} and the numerical experiments in \cref{sec_sub_impact_refinement}, we will improve the estimates of each invariant subspace $\VS{V}_i$ independently by the \emph{$\tensor{K}$-subspace iteration} method from \citep[Algorithm 2]{SS2024}; it is recalled in \cref{alg_fixed_point_improv}.
+It can be viewed as an iterated version of \citep[Algorithm 1]{AACCPV2021} and as a natural extension of classic subspace iteration \citep{Saad2011}.
 The notation in step S2 means that the first $d$ columns of $U$ are copied into $Q$.

 This then leads to a time complexity proportional to

 operations in S5 in \cref{alg_main_computation}, assuming that $p$ can be treated as a constant.
 My implementation uses $p=10$ iterations to refine the eigenbasis.